When you’re trying to come to terms with what you’ve been through, and those well-meaning people around you just don’t

-A narcissistic person will not see others feelings, opinions, boundaries, values, and they will not see their own mistakes.
+A narcissistic person will not see others’ feelings, opinions, boundaries, and values, and they will not see their own mistakes.
 They will not be held accountable.
 They will not be sorry. ( false apology if they have something to gain by doing so, which usually falls under.
 “If you hadn’t, I wouldn’t.”
 Or ” I’m sorry you. ) You can not reason with a narcissist.
 There is no compassion or understanding with a narcissist.
-You can not help a narcissistic person, and they don’t believe they’ve done wrong.
+You can not help a narcissistic person who doesn’t believe they’ve done wrong.

 People with the narcissistic personality disorder live in a different reality to those who are not, often believing their own lies and that all others are to blame.

 You will never get your feelings validated from a narcissistic person, they are not listening, and they don’t care.
 They only hear things they’ll be able to use against you in the future.

-Most people want to help each other, understand each other, make others feel happier.
+Most people want to help each other, understand each other, and make others feel happier.
 A narcissist wants to win at all costs.